-Bitcoin puzzle transactions are created as a challenge and not for the usual purpose of monetary transfer.
+As the name implies, Bitcoin puzzle transactions are created as a challenge and not for the usual purpose of monetary transfer.

 Bitcoin puzzle transactions are now usually part of some marketing campaign, such as for promoting a website or product.

-Challenges with very high potential rewards instantly generate buzz, receive inbound WWW links and get loads of free attention.
+Challenges with very high potential rewards have the potential to generate instant buzz, receive inbound WWW links and get loads of free attention.